Applied Human Nutrition

 • Two letters of reference (one academic and one professional)

-Master of Arts in Education, Educational Foundations Checklist PDF
+Master of Arts in Educational Foundations Checklist PDF

 (This program is a part-time online MEd programs for cohort groups of professional educators living in specific geographic areas (ex. a particular school board or a regional centre) or working in specialized areas.
 Your cohort group will follow a scheduled program of courses, typically over a two-year period.
 As a member of a cohort, you’ll proceed through the designated program together as a group.)